lobophf/happy/README.md

 ## :question: About:
 Would you like to donate money and supplies to orphanages but you can't?
-Maybe you can touch hearts by spreading kindness, as well as seeing smiling faces..
+Maybe you can touch hearts by spreading kindness, as well as seeing smiling faces.
 In that spirit, between October 12th and 16th, [@Rocketseat](https://github.com/Rocketseat) held a [next level week](https://nextlevelweek.com/) event, in which [@MaykBrito](https://github.com/maykbrito/) taught us how to create a **happy** app to bring volunteers closer to orphanages.
 It's simple: The orphanage registers its data on the platform, while visitors access it to schedule visits.

 ## :rocket: Technologies:
 <p align="center">